 In short, this is a website dedicated to all things spewed from her brain and onto a Microsoft Word document with a tasteful amount of editing.
-This includes a series of anecdotes, poems, narrative, and contemporary pieces accompanied by photos and works of art shot and created by her hand unless stated otherwise.
+This includes a series of anecdotes, poems, narratives, and contemporary pieces accompanied by photos and works of art shot and created by her hand unless stated otherwise.

 That’s enough talking about myself in the third person.
 Enjoy my work.
 Take care.